Field Trip 04

 Northwest Territories Kimberlite Drill Core Collection

-Facilitator: Scott Cairns (Northwest Territories Geological Survey)
+Leader: Scott Cairns (Northwest Territories Geological Survey)

-- PRE-FT04A takes place on the afternoon of Saturday, 13 August 2022.
+- PRE-FT04A takes place on the afternoon of Saturday 06 July 2024.

-- PRE-FT04B takes place on the morning of Sunday, 14 August 2022.
+- PRE-FT04B takes place on the morning of Sunday 07 July 2024.

-- PRE-FT04C takes place on the afternoon of Sunday, 14 August 2022.
+- PRE-FT04C takes place on the afternoon of Sunday 07 July 2024.

-- FT04D takes place on the afternoon of Wednesday, 17 August 2022.
+- POST-FT04D takes place on the afternoon of Saturday 13 July 2024.

-Location: Based in Yellowknife
+Location: Based in Yellowknife.

-Description: The Northwest Territories Geological Survey operates a geological materials storage and viewing facility in Yellowknife that hosts over 270 kimberlite drill cores, making it one of the largest publically available kimberlite collections in the world.
-This collection includes many examples of both well-documented and lesser-known kimberlites from the Northwest Territories (NWT) and select kimberlites from other jurisdictions.
+Description: The Northwest Territories Geological Survey operates a geological materials storage and viewing facility in Yellowknife that hosts over 270 kimberlite drillholes, making it one of the largest publicly available kimberlite collections in the world.
+This collection includes many examples of both well-documented and lesser-known kimberlites from the Northwest Territories and Nunavut and select kimberlites from other jurisdictions.